-The sun is high above my umbrella, the day is crystal clear, and the mountain range across the great expanse of Lake Champlain is a sea of waves unto itself.
+The sun is high above my umbrella as I sip and write, the day crystal clear, and the mountain range across the great expanse of Lake Champlain–a sea of waves unto itself.

 This is perfect therapy for saying goodbye to a son; better than all those last minute searches at Wal-mart and Home Depot and Bed, Bath & Beyond with the throngs of other parents of college freshmen.

 A thin, blue dragonfly lands on my table and reminds me of my calling.
 I fold a second piece of paper once, and then again, so that there are 4 boxes into which I can, somewhat privately, collect my emerging thoughts.

 When I have filled an entire side of the sheet, I unfold it and flip it to the opposite side, folding it up once more.
-I ask the waitress for a glass of water.
+I ask my server for a glass of water.
 I scoop out some of the ice and drop it into my wine.
 I am almost buoyant.

 Just then I hear: “I think we should move here, Dad.”

 I look up to see a boy about the age of our youngest, 13, standing beside his father who has stepped up to the bar.
 I recognize the longing in the boy’s voice.
-I’ve heard in my husband’s voice today as he raves about the Champlain Valley, as if to say the same: “Let’s move here.”
+I’ve heard in my husband’s today as he raves about the Champlain Valley, as if to say the same: “Let’s move here.”

-I wipe tears from my folded paper as this family limps away.
+I wipe tears from my folded paper as their family limps away.